Brown-headed Cowbirds

 The Basics

 The Brown-headed Cowbird (Molothrus ater) is a brood parasite, meaning that it lays its eggs in nests of other species.
+This is the only way that they can breed; cowbirds do not build their own nests.
 A female cowbird quietly searches for female birds of other species that are actively laying eggs.
 Once she has found a suitable host, the cowbird will sneak onto the resident bird’s nest when it is away, usually damage or remove one (or more) egg, and replace that egg with one (or more) of her own.
 The foster parents then unknowingly raise the young cowbirds, usually at the expense of their own offspring (watch a cowbird fledgling being fed by an Eastern Phoebe and a cowbird removing an Eastern Kingbird nestling from a nest at 0:45).
 Cowbird eggs require a shorter incubation period than most other songbirds and thus usually hatch first.
 Cowbird nestlings also grow large very quickly.
 These advantages allow them to command the most food from their foster parents, usually resulting in reduced nesting success of the host species.

 Brown-headed Cowbirds are native to the United States and prefer open grasslands, as well as agricultural, urban, and suburban habitats where grain or cattle-disturbed soil are readily available.
 Historically they followed herds of bison, eating insects kicked up by the animals’ hooves.
 It is unknown whether they developed their breeding strategy because they had to move frequently to keep up with the bison herds, or whether they were able to follow the herds because their breeding strategy gave them the freedom to do so.
 Expansion of agricultural areas and removal of forest cover have greatly benefited this species by providing more overall habitat and by giving cowbirds access to new host species that have not developed defensive strategies against nest parasitism.
 While it is clear that cowbirds have benefited from forest fragmentation, their role in population-level declines of many forest birds is less certain.